saki1001/calamara/wp-content/plugins/slideshow-jquery-image-gallery/readme.txt

 2. After activating Slideshow, you can create a new slideshow.

-3. Attach images from the media page to your newly created slideshow.
+3. Upload images to your newly created slideshow with the upload button in the slides list.

 4. Use the shortcode or code snippet visible in your slideshow admin panel to deploy your slideshow anywhere on your website.
+You can also use the widget to show any of your slideshows in your sidebar.

 5. Feel like a sir.